Contributing

 cmake --install .

-A manifest is used to automate documentation of the opcodes (wiki, pdf documentation, etc).
-The manifest (named manifest.json) is a .json file.
+A manifest is used both to automate documentation of the opcodes (wiki, pdf documentation, etc) and make the opcode installable via risset.
+The manifest (named risset.json) is a .json file.
 It should have the minimal form:

 {